-Please note: If your covered drug costs are less than the copayment amount listed in the chart, you will pay that lower price for the drug.
+• Please note: If your covered drug costs are less than the copayment amount listed in the chart, you will pay that lower price for the drug.
 You pay either the full price of the drug or the copayment amount, whichever is lower.

 Your share of the cost when you get a long-term supply of a covered Part D prescription drug:

-Tier Preferred retail cost- sharing (in-network) (up to a 90-day supply) Mail-Order Cost- Cost-Sharing Tier 1 (Preferred Generic drugs) \$12 copay \$0 copay \$0 copay Cost-Sharing Tier 2 (Generic drugs) \$38 copay \$25 copay \$22 copay Cost-Sharing Tier 3 (Preferred Brand drugs) \$132 copay \$118 copay \$110 copay Cost-Sharing Tier 4 (Non-Preferred drugs) 50% coinsurance 50% coinsurance 50% coinsurance Cost-Sharing Tier 5 (Specialty drugs) A long-term supply is not available for drugs in Tier 5 A long-term supply is not available for drugs in Tier 5
+Tier Standard retail cost sharing (in-network) (up to a 90-day supply) Preferred retail cost sharing (in-network) (up to a 90-day supply) Mail-order cost sharing (up to a 90- day supply) Cost-sharing Tier 1 (Preferred Generic drugs) \$16 copay \$0 copay \$0 copay Cost-sharing Tier 2 (Generic drugs) \$50 copay \$38 copay \$35 copay Cost-sharing Tier 3 (Preferred Brand and Generic drugs) \$132 copay \$118 copay \$110 copay Cost-sharing Tier 4 (Non-Preferred drugs) 50% coinsurance 50% coinsurance 50% coinsurance Cost-sharing Tier 5 (Specialty drugs) A long-term supply is not available for drugs in Tier 5 A long-term supply is not available for drugs in Tier 5 A long-term supply is not available for drugs in Tier 5

-Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,020
+Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,130

-You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled and refilled reaches the \$4,020 limit for the Initial Coverage Stage.
+You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled and refilled reaches the \$4,130 limit for the Initial Coverage Stage.